Doc (computing): Overview

+The DOC files created with Microsoft Word versions differ: Word for Windows 1.0 and 2.0 uses a format that was changed in the following Word 6.0 and 95 ("7.0") releases.
+DOC was changed once again into an OLE and CFBF-based format used from Word 97 ("8.0") to 2003 ("11.0").
+Word for MS-DOS used its own specific DOC format.

+In order to allow users of Word 6.0 and Word 95 to be able to open and read documents created in the newer (97–2003) format, Microsoft released the downloadable Word 97 Import Converter.

-In Microsoft Word 2007 and later, the binary file format was replaced as the default format by the Office Open XML format, though Microsoft Word can still produce DOC files.
+In Microsoft Word 2007 and later, the binary file format was replaced as the default format by the Office Open XML (.docx) format, though Microsoft Word can still produce and open DOC files.
+Microsoft released the Office Compatibility Pack allowing users of Word 2003, 2002, 2000 and 97 to open the new format as well as edit and save them.
+Modern versions of Word can also open documents in the pre-97 DOC formats, but should be manually enabled in the File Block Settings.

 Application support

 The DOC format is native to Microsoft Word.
 Other word processors, such as OpenOffice.org Writer, IBM Lotus Symphony, Apple Pages and AbiWord, can also create and read DOC files, although with some limitations.
 Command line programs for Unix-like operating systems that can convert files from the DOC format to plain text or other standard formats include the wv library, which itself is used directly by AbiWord.

 Specification

 Because the DOC file format was a closed specification for many years, inconsistent handling of the format persists and may cause some loss of formatting information when handling the same file with multiple word processing programs.
 Some specifications for Microsoft Office 97 binary file formats were published in 1997 under a restrictive license, but these specifications were removed from online download in 1999.
 Specifications of later versions of Microsoft Office binary file formats were not publicly available.
 The DOC format specification was available from Microsoft on request since 2006 under restrictive RAND-Z terms until February 2008.
 Sun Microsystems and OpenOffice.org reverse engineered the file format.
 On February 15, 2008, Microsoft released a .DOC format specification under the Microsoft Open Specification Promise.
 However, this specification does not describe all of the features used by DOC format and reverse engineered work remains necessary.
 Since 2008 the specification has been updated several times; the latest change was made in May 2022.